fredjdc/Bricks-Leads-Page/Bricks-Branding.md

 3. **Soft Shadows:** Used to create subtle depth without being overwhelming
 4. **Rounded Corners:** Applied consistently to create a friendly, approachable feel
 5. **HSL Color System:** Used in Tailwind config for better color manipulation
+6. **Emoji Icons:** Used for universal recognition and consistent cross-platform appearance
+7. **Icon Containers:** Provide consistent visual structure and spacing

 ### Performance Considerations
 - Use CSS custom properties for consistent theming
 - Implement efficient animations with transform and opacity
 - Optimize images and assets for web delivery
 - Use semantic HTML for better SEO and accessibility
+- Minimize icon file sizes and use appropriate formats

 ---